TimHanewich/Chess-AI/readme.md

 - black queen
 - black king

 That is 13 potential states for 64 squares, so a total of 832 potential board states.
-Thus, the board will have **832 input neurons**.
+Thus, to represent all of the pieces (or lack of pieces) on the board, 832 input neurons are needed.

+In total, the following must also be represented:
+- **832 neurons** - represent board state (pieces, or lack of pieces, on the board)
+- **2 neurons** - Who's turn is it to move? (white or black?)
+- **4 neurons** - Castling availability (white kingside, white queenside, black kingside, black queenside)
+- **16 neurons** - En passant target square, if available (there are only 16 squares that can ever be available for en passant target)

+Thus, the input structure will have the **854** neurons to represent the entire state at any given point in a game.

 ## Output Structure Explanation
 We will think of a move as being from *position 1* to *position 2*.
 In other words, we'll think of a move as being a move of a piece from a current position (square) on the board to another position (square) on the board.
 For example: